- Customer Focused

 - Customer Login

-Fred Eastman, TeleHealth Technology Manager, provided insights about Mercy’s telehealth initiates to ICN’s SYBAC (Statewide Youth Broadband Advisory Committee) students.
+Fred Eastman, TeleHealth Technology Manager, provided insights about Mercy’s telehealth initiates to ICN’s SYBAC (Statewide Youth Broadband Advisory Council) students.

 Telehealth can include clinical appointments with physicians/nurses/therapists, telephysic, and teleradiology.
 He described that telemedicine can also include distance education and administrative meetings.
 Eastman explained that “Telehealth is always using bandwidth” by describing the following real-life scenarios.